-When both transmitter and receiver are set to unassigned channel scheme (no preset channel), the system automatically searches and locks onto a free and uninterrupted channel at every transmitter startup.
+When both transmitter and receiver are set to unassigned channel scheme (no preset channel), the system automatically searches and locks onto a free and uninterrupted channel at every transmitter start-up.

-NOTE: Pitch and catch configurations are unable to be set to the unassigned channel scheme.
+NOTE: Pitch and catch and multi-receiver configurations MUST NOT be set to the unassigned channel scheme.

-- 1. Rotate the power switch key to OFF (0) position. - 2.
+- 1. Rotate the power switch key to the OFF (0) position. - 2.
 With the STOP button elevated, press and hold PB1 and PB2 at the same time. - 3.
-Rotate the power switch key to ON (I) position. - 4.
+Rotate the power switch key to the ON (I) position. - 4.
 Release PB1 and PB2 at the same time.
 The system will enter Channel Setting mode.
 The Status LED displays current channel setting with red and green blinks.
-A green blink represents the tens (+10) and a red blink represents the units (+1).
+A green blink represents the tens (+10) and a red blink represents the units

+- (+1).
 For example, 1 green blink followed by 5 red blinks is channel 15.
 Channel unassigned is represented by solid orange on the Status LED. - 5.
 Change transmitter channel to "channel unassigned" by pressing PB4 one time (Status LED displays solid orange). - 6.
-Transfer "channel unassigned" setting to the receiver by rotating and holding the power switch key at START position until the Status LED turns to solid green (transfer complete).
-Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds (transfer incomplete); the transmitter will revert back to its previous channel setting.
+Transfer "channel unassigned" setting to the receiver by rotating and holding the power switch key at the START position until the Status LED turns to solid green.
+This is the indication that the transfer is complete.
+Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds.
+This is the indication that the transfer was incomplete.
+The transmitter will then revert to its previous channel setting.
 Make sure the receiver power is turned on and the receiver is within the operating distance during the entire process.
-When transmitter is set to "channel unassigned" the receiver must also set to "channel unassigned" in order for the entire system to work. - 7.
-Exit Channel Setting mode by rotating the power switch key to OFF (0) position.
+When transmitter is set to "unassigned channel" the receiver must also be set to "unassigned channel" in order for the entire system to work. - 7.
+Exit Channel Setting mode by rotating the power switch key to the OFF (0) position.